The Doobie Brothers: The 2010s

-On November 13, 2012, the Doobie Brothers released an official documentary, Let the Music Play: The Story of The Doobie Brothers.
+The official documentary, Let the Music Play: The Story of the Doobie Brothers, was released in 2012.
 It features interviews and rare footage from their early days of the 1970s to the present day.
 Johnston, Simmons, McDonald, McFee, Porter, and Baxter, along with manager Bruce Cohn, producer Ted Templeman, and members of the Johnston and Simmons families are interviewed in the film.

-In March 2014 the Doobie Brothers, in conjunction with Sony Music Nashville, announced that their 14th studio album would be released featuring the greatest hits of their 40+-year career.
-The album would feature lead and backing vocals from several country artists, and Michael McDonald returned to collaborate on the album.
+In 2014 the Doobie Brothers, in conjunction with Sony Music Nashville, announced that their 14th studio album Southbound would cover their greatest hits with lead and backing vocals from several country artists, and Michael McDonald returned to collaborate on the album.
 Featured artists included Sara Evans, Vince Gill, Hunter Hayes, Casey James, Toby Keith, Love and Theft, Jerrod Niemann, Brad Paisley, Blake Shelton, Tyler Farr, Chris Young, Charlie Worsham, and the Zac Brown Band.

-The album, entitled Southbound, was released on November 4, 2014.
-The following day, the Doobie Brothers and Michael McDonald were featured musical guests on the 47th Annual CMA Awards to celebrate its release, and were joined by Hunter Hayes, Jennifer Nettles, and Hillary Scott in a performance of "Listen to the Music".
-At the end of the ceremony, in addition to Hayes, Nettles, and Scott, they were joined by co-host Brad Paisley for "Takin' It to the Streets".
+The Doobie Brothers, with Michael McDonald, were featured guests on the 47th Annual CMA Awards to celebrate the album, and were joined by Hunter Hayes, Jennifer Nettles, and Hillary Scott to perform "Listen to the Music", and then by co-host Brad Paisley for "Takin' It to the Streets" to close the show.

-The Doobie Brothers performed at Music City Roots on May 13, 2015, sharing the stage with Béla Fleck and Dan Tyminski.
+The Doobie Brothers performed at Music City Roots in 2015, sharing the stage with Béla Fleck and Dan Tyminski.
 This was the band's second performance at the venue, after an all-acoustic performance in 2011.
-The acoustic portion of the 2015 show featured songs that had not been heard by audiences in years, including the bluesy Chicago from their debut album and the title track from Toulouse Street.
+The acoustic portion of the 2015 show featured songs that had not been heard by audiences in years, including the title track from Toulouse Street.